EddieHubCommunity/EddieHubCommunity.github.io/README.md

 - Our community is inclusive and a safe space for all.
 - Please welcome newcomers.
 - The finest way to learn is to assist someone else.
+- Only a life lived for others is a life worthwhile.
 - [Code Of Conduct](https://github.com/EddieHubCommunity/EddieHubCommunity.github.io/blob/main/CODE_OF_CONDUCT.md)

 ## Find us on